JoshuaHolloway/JavaScript/README.md

 * 06 - Section 6: More on functions
     * 000: Functions vs. Methods
     * 001: Functions are Objects!
-    * 002: Functions Expressions: Storing Functions in Variables
+    * 002: Function Expressions: Storing Functions in Variables
     * 003: Function Expressions vs. Function Declarations (Statements)
     * 004: Anonymous Functions
     * 005: Adding user choice to the game